 - Maintain up to date information on the Council's website

 Dealing with Applications

-In order to assist the smooth processing of applications, the Development Control Section will aim to:
+In order to assist the smooth processing of applications, the Development Management Section will aim to:

 Applicants will be asked to contact the case officer within 5 working days of receiving the acknowledgement if particular arrangements for access to the site need to be made.